chadrosenquist/simple-weather/README.md

 Sign up for your API key at:
 https://openweathermap.org/api

-Then put it into file `weather-key.js`.
+Then copy:
+`cp weather-key.js-TEMPLATE weather-key.js`

-This file is in `.gitignore` so you don't accidentally commit your key and push to GitHub.
+Edit `weather-key.js` and add your API key.  `weather-key.js` is in `.gitignore` so you don't accidentally commit your key.

 # Design
 ## Error Handling